qutip/qutip/doc/guide/dynamics/dynamics-time.rst

 Methods for Writing Time-Dependent Hamiltonians
 ===============================================

 In the previous examples of quantum evolution, we assumed that the systems under consideration were described by time-independent Hamiltonians.
-However, many systems have explicit time-dependence in either the Hamiltonian, or the collpase operators describing coupling to the environment, and sometimes both components might depend on time.
+However, many systems have explicit time-dependence in either the Hamiltonian, or the collapse operators describing coupling to the environment, and sometimes both components might depend on time.
 The two main evolution solvers in QuTiP, :func:`qutip.mesolve` and :func:`qutip.mcsolve`, discussed in :ref:`master` and :ref:`monte` respectively, are capable of handling time-dependent Hamiltonians and collapse terms.
 There are, in general, three different ways to implement time-dependent problems in QuTiP 2:

 1. **Function based**: Hamiltonian / collapse operators expressed using [qobj,func] pairs, where the time-dependent coefficients of the Hamiltonian (or collapse operators) are expresed in the Python functions.